 - Offsite archive / Replication: To increase security and for backup purposes, you can forward the events for storage to an external logging provider.

 - Enforce password changes: You can enable a policy that requires users (with specific user roles) to change their passwords regularly.
 For example, administrator accounts can be required to change their passwords at least every 90 days.

 - CSV export: Export events, users, and login attempts to CSV files.

 Where is the documentation?

 How do I get support?

 Feel free to reach out directly via the contact form.

 Most probably yes!

-It is early days for our plugin, and we know there are dozens of WP core events still missing.
+We know there are still some WP core events missing.
 This applies even more to 3rd party plugins where we want to release more extensions.